codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 ## Configuring tools and code patterns using the Codacy UI

 !!! note
-    If a repository follows [coding standard configurations](../organizations/using-coding-standards.md) and you update the configurations for that repository:

-    -   The repository stops following the coding standard
-    -   Codacy copies the coding standard configurations to your repository so you can customize them
+    If you update the configurations of a repository that follows a [coding standard](../organizations/using-coding-standards.md),  Codacy copies the coding standard configurations to the repository, and the repository stops following the coding standard.
+You can then customize the repository configurations without affecting the coding standard.

 To configure the tools and code patterns for a repository using the Codacy UI: